A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch

 With our experiments, we highlight the importance of a suitable initial grasp pose to effectively learn the task.
 As a future work, we plan to improve our approach by developing a learning method that integrates different approaches to generate initial grasp poses and then selects the best one based on past experience.

-While our approach has shown its effectiveness to learn the multi-fingered grasping task, we plan to further improve our method by speeding-up the training procedure to learn grasping policies on the real robot.
-At this aim it could be beneficial to incorporate a component for behavior cloning in our loss function only for the first training steps, to exploit the ability of rapidly learning in the early stage shown by \textbf{OERLD}.
+While our approach has shown its effectiveness to learn the multi-fingered grasping task, we plan to further improve our method by speeding-up the training procedure and making it feasible on the real robot.
+At this aim it could be beneficial to incorporate a component for behavior cloning in the loss function during the initial learning steps, to take advantage of the steep learning curve demonstrated by \textbf{OERLD}.
 Finally, we plan to extend our approach to deal with distractors in the environment and with external forces.